db-malik/ajax-request-php/README.md

 2 - Display detailed information of a customer on click on a search result.

-3 - Modify customer data from a form.
+3 - Modify customer data.